cofresilab/cofresilab.github.io/members.md

 <!-- Liz-->

-		<h3>Liz (Research Assistant)</h3>
+		<h3>Liz  (Undergraduate Researcher)</h3>
 		<span class="image left"><img src="assets/images/members/liz_conley3.jpg" alt="" /></span>
-		<p><b>Ms. Elizabeth Conley</b> is an undergraduate student double-majoring in Physics and Electrical Engineering.
-Liz has been working with Dr. Cofresi since Summer 2021 on the development of a liquid delivery device used to test cue-reactivity.
-She has been received training in neuroscience and psychology from Dr. Cofresi.</p>
+		<p>Ms. Elizabeth Conley is an undergraduate student double-majoring in Physics and Electrical Engineering with an interest in pursuing graduate training in cognitive neuroscience.
+Liz has been working with Dr. Cofresi since Fall 2021 to learn more about the neuroscience of addiction.
+She has helped design and develop the lab's intra-oral liquid stimulus delivery systems, including several prototype  mouthpieces.
+She also has learned how to collect and analyze EEG and functional NIRS data from human participants.</p>

 <br/>
 <hr class="major" />

 	<!-- Liam -->

-		<h3>Liam (Research Assistant)</h3>
+		<h3>Liam  (Undergraduate Researcher)</h3>
 		<span class="image left"><img src="assets/images/members/liam_peck.jpeg" alt="" /></span>
-		<p><b>Mr. Liam Peck</b> is an undergraduate student majoring in Psychology (Senior).
-He has been working with Dr. Cofresi since Fall 2021 and will be doing his Honors Thesis in 2022-2023 under the supervision of Drs.
-Bartholow and Cofresi.</p>
+		<p>Mr. Liam Peck is an undergraduate student majoring in Psychology with an interest in pursuing graduate training in counseling psychology.
+Ian has been working with Dr. Cofresi since Fall 2021.
+As part of his Honors Thesis (2022-2023; co-supervised by Drs.
+Bartholow and Cofresi) focused on the neural correlates of learning about cues for ingested rewards, he has learned how to collect and analyze EEG and functional MRI data from human participants.</p>

 <br/>
 <br/>